-A few weeks ago I was trying to find my favorite sweater in my closet and you know what?
+Recently, I was searching my closet for my favorite sweater and you know what?
 I could not find it, even though I knew it was in there.
-I got so frustrated because no matter how hard I looked and rummaged around, I could not put my fingers on it.
 Then I sheepishly realized that maybe the reason I couldn’t find it was because I had—gasp!—too much other stuff in there.
 You know what I mean.
 Too much stuff that I never even wore.
 I didn’t even LIKE some of it.

 All About the Organizing